 To validate the technical requirements under this policy are met, ICANN shall appoint a “Technical Panel” to conduct a technical evaluation of the selected IDN ccTLD string.

 To validate a string for string similarity, ICANN shall appoint an external and independent “Similarity Evaluation Panel” (hereafter SEP) conducts an evaluation of the requested IDN ccTLD string.
+With respect to the composition of the Similarity Evaluation Panel see section 4.1.2.4 above.

 To allow for a final confusing similarity validation ICANN shall appoint an external and independent Similarity Review Panel (SRP), again to validate that the selected IDN ccTLD string is not confusingly similar.